neondatabase/website/content/docs/get-started-with-neon/branching-quickstart.md

   ![Create branch dialog](./images/create_branch.png)

 4. Enter a name for the branch.
 5. Select a parent branch.
 You can branch from your Neon project's `main` branch or a previously created branch.
-Every Neon project is created with a primary branch named `main`.
+Every Neon project is created with a default branch called `main`.
 6. Select one of the following branching options:
     - **Head**: Creates a branch with data up to the current point in time (the default).
     - **Time**: Creates a branch with data up to the specified date and time.